Omnigrasp: Grasping Diverse Objects with Simulated Humanoids: Experiments

 \subsection{Ablation and Analysis}

 \paragraph{Ablation} In this section, we study the effects of different components of our framework using the cross-object split of the GRAB dataset.
 Results are shown in Table~\ref{tab:abla}.
 First, we compare our method trained with (Row 6) or without (R1) $\namepulsex$'s action space.
 Using the same reward and state design, we can see that using the universal motion prior significantly improves success rates.
-Upon inspection, using $\namepulsex$ also yields human-like motion, while not using it lead to unnatural motion (see in {\tt \href{\link}{supplement site}}).
+Upon inspection, using $\namepulsex$ also yields human-like motion, while not using it leads to unnatural motion (see in {\tt \href{\link}{supplement site}}).
 R2 vs. R6 shows that the pre-grasp guidance is essential in learning grasps that are stable for grasping objects, but without it, some objects can still be grasped successfully.
-R3 vs. R6 shows the importance of the dexterous AMASS dataset: without training on a dataset that has diverse hand motion and full-body motion, the policy can learn to pick up objects (high grasp success rate), but struggles in trajectory following.
+The difference between R3 and R6 is whether to train using the dexterous AMASS dataset.
+R3 vs R6 shows that without training on a dataset that has diverse hand motion and full-body motion, the policy can learn to pick up objects (high grasp success rate), but struggles in trajectory following.
 This is expected as the motion prior probably lacks the motion of ``holding the object while moving''.
 R4 and R5 show that object position randomization and hard-negativing mining are crucial for learning robust and successful policies.
 Ablations on the object latent code, RNN policy, \etc can be found in the Appendix ~\ref{sec:supp_omnigrasp}.

 \paragraph{Analysis: Diverse Grasps} In Fig.~\ref{fig:diverse}, we visualize the grasping strategy used by our method.
-We can see that based on the object shape, our policy uses a diverse set of grasping strategies to hold the object during trajectory following.
+We can see that based on the object shape, our policy uses a diverse set of grasping strategies to hold the object during the trajectory following.
 Based on the trajectory and object initial pose, $\name$ discovers different grasping poses for the \textit{same} object, showcasing the advantage of using simulation and laws of physics for grasp generation.
 We also notice that for larger objects, our policy will resort to using two hands and a non-prehensile transport strategy.
-This behavior is learned from pre-grasps in GRAB that utilizes both hands for object manipulation.
-We conduct more analysis on robustness of our method with respect to initial object position, object weight, and object trajectories on our {\tt \href{\linkrobusteness}{supplement site}}.
+This behavior is learned from pre-grasps in GRAB, which utilize both hands for object manipulation.